amintahmasbi/DSND_Term1/lessons/Supervised/3_EnsembleMethods/README.md

 **Hyper-parameters:**

-- `base_estimator`: The model utilized for the weak learners (**Warning:** Don't forget to import the model that you decide to use for the weak learner).
+- `base_estimator`: The model (learning algorithm) to use for the weak learners.
+This will almost always not needed to be changed  because by far the most common learner to use with AdaBoost is a  decision tree – this parameter’s default argument. (**Warning:** Don't forget to import the model that you decide to use for the weak learner).
-- `n_estimators`: The maximum number of weak learners used.
+- `n_estimators`: The maximum number of weak learners  (iteratively) trained.
+- `learning_rate` is the contribution of each model to the weights and defaults to `1`.
+Reducing the learning rate will mean the weights will be increased or  decreased to a small degree, forcing the model train slower (but sometimes resulting in better performance scores).
+- `loss` is exclusive to `AdaBoostRegressor` and sets the loss function to use when updating weights.
+This defaults to a linear loss function however can be changed to `square` or `exponential`.

 #### Gradient Boosting and XGBoost (eXtreme GBoost)